 The weight of your weighted blanket is what ultimately decides if you will get any use out of it.
 Get a blanket that is too heavy, and the pressure might just be too much to comfortably handle.
 Also, carrying the blanket from the bed to the couch becomes an issue.
 On the other hand, get one that is too light, and you won’t get any benefits associated with deep pressure therapy.

 A lot of weighted covers manufacturers just can’t seem to get a knack for the weight of their product.
 It’s either too heavy or too light, which means that you can’t use as intended.
-After doing a lot of research and first-hand testing, we decided to go with 9 kg and 6.8 blankets (and 2.2 kg for the kids’ version) because they are optimal for most of our customers.
+After doing a lot of research and first-hand testing, we decided to go with 9kg, 6.8kg and 4.5kg blankets (while providing a 2.2kg for our kids’ version) because they are optimal for most of our customers.

 How Heavy Should a Weighted Blanket Be?

 Before we get into the ideal weight for a weighted blanket, it’s important to note that we all have different preferences.
 In much the same way that we choose different lifestyles, haircuts, and clothes, we also react differently to weight applied to our bodies during sleep.
 Still, we worked out a table that should prove helpful when it comes to choosing the weight of your blanket.

 Calming Blankets recommendations regarding the heaviness of weighted blankets are just that - recommendations.
 Your body might react differently, which can mean that you either need a lighter or a heavier version.